-Applications for leave to prosecute an appeal under section 3C of Article 42, of the Code as enacted by Chapter 625 of the Acts of 1947, may be filed within ten days after the passage of the order in question, either with the clerk of this court or with the clerk of the lower court to be by the latter transmitted to this court.
+Applications for leave to prosecute an appeal under section 6 of Article 42, of the Code as enacted by Chapter 625 of the Acts of 1947, may be filed within ten days after the passage of the order in question, either with the Clerk of this Court or with the clerk of the lower court to be by the latter transmitted to this Court.
 A brief in support of the application may be filed as provided in Rule 40 in respect of other cases.
-The applicant may, at his option, omit filing a brief and in lieu thereof rely on the statement in his application of the reasons why the order should be reversed.
+The applicant may, at his option, omit filing a brief and in lieu thereof rely on the statement in his application of the reasons why the order should be reversed (added October 7, 1947).

 Whenever an application for leave to file an appeal from an order in a habeas corpus case is filed with the clerk of the court wherein the order was passed, it shall be the duty of such clerk to transmit forthwith all the original papers in the case to this court.
-Where such application is filed with the clerk of this court, the latter shall immediately notify the clerk of the lower court to transmit such papers, and it shall be the duty of the clerk of the lower court, upon receipt of such notice to transmit such papers forthwith to this court.
+Where such application is filed with the Clerk of this Court, the latter shall immediately notify the clerk of the lower court to transmit such papers, and it shall be the duty of the clerk of the lower court, upon receipt of such notice to transmit such papers forthwith to this court (added November 19, 1948).